lhthimanshujha/Day-1-HOC/README.md

-# Getting Started with Create React App
+# Getting Started with LHT React Tailwind Template

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).